The Bankrate promise

 1. Secure your home

-One of the first things to do when you buy a house is to change the locks and garage codes.
-Lior Rachmany, CEO and founder of Dumbo Moving and Storage in Brooklyn, New York, recommends taking care of these security-related tasks before you move in.
+The first thing you should do when you buy a house is change the locks, garage codes and access to any other entry points.
+Lior Rachmany, CEO of Dumbo Moving and Storage in Brooklyn, New York, recommends taking care of these security-related tasks before you move in.
 “You don’t want the previous homeowners to have the ability to enter your home,” he says.

-“If you are putting off changing your locks, take a good look around the area of your house to see if you find hidden spare keys.
-They can be under large rocks or in the door frame.”
+Homeowners often hide extra keys somewhere — and then forget about them.
+“If you are putting off changing your locks, take a good look around the area of your house to see if you find hidden spare keys,” says Rachmany.
+“They can be under large rocks or in the door frame.”

 2. Purchase or review your home warranty

 Some homebuyers receive a home warranty purchased by the seller to cover the home’s major systems or appliances.
 (After all, the last thing a buyer wants to deal with is a broken dishwasher or HVAC unit.)
 If you received a home warranty, review the specifics so you know what’s covered and how to file a claim.

 If you don’t get one with the house, consider purchasing one.
 “There are many home warranty companies in the marketplace that cover a variety of items,” says Sergio Gonzalez, a Realtor with SG Associates in Westlake Village, California.
 Shop around for the best deal: “The price of these plans will vary based on the size of the home and the plan selected,” he says.

 Gonzalez recommends tailoring the warranty to your needs.
 For example, you might want to get coverage only on big-ticket items, such as the water heater and furnace, or if you’re in a warm or desert climate, the air conditioning unit might be your top priority.
 “Be sure to select all the items that are most likely to break down and are expensive to replace,” he says.